RunLLM/gitbook/workflows/creating-a-workflow.md

 print(flow.id())
 ```

+By default, the workflow is published using Aqueduct Python execution engine that runs on the same machine as the server, but if we want to customize the execution engine, check out [compute-integrations.md](../integrations/using-integrations/compute-integrations.md "mention").

 There are a few key arguments here, and we'll go through the one by one:

 * `name`: This is probably self-explanatory, but every workflow is given a unique name.
 * `artifacts`: This tells Aqueduct what all should be included in the workflow.
 Here, we specify `acidity_by_group`, which tells Aqueduct to also include everything that was used to create that piece of data -- in this case, the input data `wine_data` and the operator `get_average_acidity`.
   * You're, of course, welcome to list out all of the data artifacts in your workflow, but we figured it would be easier to list the outputs you care about.
 * `schedule`: This tells us how often you'd like to run your workflow.
 If you leave this empty, no schedule will be set, and you can set a schedule that executes as quickly as every minute or as rarely as every month.
 (See [managing-workflow-schedules.md](managing-workflow-schedules.md "mention") for more details.)
+* `config`: This tells us which connected engine you'd like to run your workflow.
+If you leave this empty, the workflow will be executed by Aqueduct engine by default.
+We currently support Airflow, Kubernetes, and Lambda.

 Finally, you'll notice that we print `flow.id()` at the end of our workflow.
 This shows you the UUID assigned to your workflow, which you can use to access the workflow from the Python SDK In the future.